unisonweb/unison/docs/codebase-editor-design.markdown

 Each `Term` in the `Codebase` also includes its `Type`.
 A Unison codebase contains no ill-typed terms.

 At a high level, a `Changeset` denotes a function from `Codebase` to `Codebase`, but we don't literally use the representation `Codebase -> Codebase`.
 We want a representation that can be converted to a `Codebase -> Codebase` but which also comes equipped with a commutative merge operation that allows multiple developers to collaborate on building a `Changeset`.
-Here's a model for that.
+This section gives a model for that.

 As mentioned, a codebase is a `Set Code` and a `Map Code (Set Metadata)`.
 Note that `Code` has a function, `dependencies`, which is the set of `Code` it uses in its definition: